-The Foster Child Bill of Rights, published by the National Foster Parent Association, is well known to most in the child welfare field.
+The Foster Child Bill of Rights, published by the National Foster Parent Association, is well-known to most in the child welfare eld.
 Ratified in 1973, it lists ten inherent rights of each child or youth in the foster care system.
 The Bill of Rights opens by directly identifying that these children depend on you and me.

 “Even more than for other children, society has a responsibility, along with parents, for the well-being of children in foster care.
-Citizens are responsible for acting to insure their welfare.”
+Citizens are responsible for acting to ensure their welfare.”

 Not the family who just had a bed open up…

 Many foster children throughout the country are still lacking these basic rights.
 Social workers do their best for foster children and try to place them with the right families, but they often do not have the tools to determine which foster parents are best suited for a particular child.
 With high caseloads and the urgency of finding placements quickly, workers cannot sort through all the information available on each parent to find the perfect fit.

 ECAP can help solve this problem and move our nation closer to making sure every child’s rights are fulfilled.
 Experienced social workers know that finding the right placement for a child involves intuition and compassion; it also involves the mechanical process of sorting through a large amount of information.
 ECAP searches through foster families and ranks them based on their t for each particular child.
 Placement workers are then able to view the list and choose a family specifically matched with the child.
 ECAP doesn’t make the decision; humans still have the best skill set for that.
 ECAP simply provides the needed information in a way that workers can easily digest to make optimal decisions.